 Viruses like SARS-CoV-2 continuously evolve as changes in the genetic code (genetic mutations) occur during replication of the genome.
 A lineage is a genetically closely related group of virus variants derived from a common ancestor.
 A variant has one or more mutations that differentiate it from other variants of the SARS-CoV-2 viruses.
 Genetic variants of SARS-CoV-2 are circulating locally and globally and are being studied to inform local outbreak investigations and understand differences in transmission and severity of COVID-19 among those infected.
 DSHS is collecting information about COVID-19 variants of high consequence (VOHC) and variants of concern (VOC) as designated by the CDC.
 This list may be updated as additional VOHC/VOC are identified.
-Please see the DSHS Coronavirus Disease 2019 (COVID-19) SARS-CoV-2 Variant Case Guidance on the DSHS website for the most up to date information.
+Please see the DSHS coronavirus Disease 2019 (COVID-19) SARS-CoV-2 Variant Case Guidance on the DSHS website for the most up to date information.

-Samples from suspected variant of concern cases and close contacts may be submitted to the DSHS Austin Public Health Laboratory for whole genome sequencing.
-Please see DSHS COVID-19 Next information.

-Generation Sequencing (NGS) Specimen Collection and Submission Instructions for more

-• For more information on investigating or reporting variants, please see the DSHS Coronavirus Disease 2019 (COVID-19) Variant Case Guidance available on the DSHS website.
+- Samples from suspected variant of concern cases and close contacts may be submitted to the DSHS Austin Public Health Laboratory for whole genome sequencing.
+Please see DSHS COVID-19 Next Generation Sequencing (NGS) Specimen Collection and Submission Instructions for more information. - For more information on investigating or reporting variants, please see the DSHS Coronavirus Disease 2019 (COVID-19) Variant Case Guidance available on the DSHS website and for more information on the CDC's Role in Tracking Variants | COVID-19 | CDC.